Compromise Claims of Minors and Incompetent Persons

 Any petition containing a request for attorney's fees shall be accompanied by a declaration addressing the applicable factors in California Rule of Court 7.955(b) - external link.
 In the instance where a petition may be brought by a parent on behalf of a minor without formal appointment as guardian ad litem, such petition shall be accompanied by a declaration addressing the parent's qualification to compromise the claim under Probate Code section 3500(a) - external link.

-Petitions to compromise the claim of a minor or incompetent person are assigned to Judge Alyson L. Lewis in Department 34.
-Filings will be accepted by mail to 720 9th Street, Sacramento, CA 95814, or in the civil filing drop box located on the first floor of the Gordon D. Schaber Courthouse.
+Petitions to compromise the claim of a minor or incompetent person are assigned to Judge Richard C. Miadich in Department 28.
+Filings shall be submitted by mail, placed in the drop box at 720 9th Street in Room 102, or e-Filed.
+See Civil e-Filing Information.
 Parties shall submit petitions and proposed orders with “TBD” indicated as the date and time for the hearing, as all filings are being reviewed on the papers.
 Upon review of the submitted Minor’s Compromise filings, if it is determined that a hearing is necessary, parties will be notified of the date and time of the hearing and will be provided the instructions for how to appear remotely.

 Requests for withdrawal of minor's funds are heard in the Probate Division and will be allowed only upon filing a verified petition, unless the order compromising the claim specifically provides that the funds may be withdrawn once a minor reaches 18 years of age.
 The petition shall be on the adopted Judicial Council form.